A characterization of finite quotients of Abelian varieties: Preliminaries on -structures and -Chern classes

 Let $X$ be a normal projective variety with only quotient singularities.
 Then according to Mumford (\cite[Chapt.~2]{Mum83}) there exists a \emph{$\bQ$-structure} given by the collection of charts $(U_{\alpha},p_{\alpha}:X_{\alpha}\to U_{\alpha})$, where $U_{\alpha}$ are quasi-projective, $p_{\alpha}$ are \'etale in codimension-$1$ and $X_{\alpha}$ are smooth.
 Let $G_{\alpha}:=\Gal(X_{\alpha}/U_{\alpha})$.
 We call a coherent sheaf $\sE$ on $X$ a \emph{$\bQ$-sheaf}, if there exists coherent $G_{\alpha}$-sheaves $\sE_{\alpha}$ on $X_{\alpha}$ such that $\sE_{\alpha}^{G_{\alpha}}=\sE|_{U_{\alpha}}$.

-Now, let $K$ be a Galois extension of the function field $k(X)$ containing all the function fields $k(X_{\alpha})$ and let $\hat X$ be the normalization of $X$ in $K$.
+Now, let $K$ be a Galois extension of the function field $k(X)$ containing all the function fields $k(X_{\alpha})$ and let $\widehat X$ be the normalization of $X$ in $K$.
 Let $G$ be the Galois group.
-By construction, the corresponding finite morphism $p:\hat X\to X$ factors though each $p_{\alpha}:X_{\alpha}\to U_{\alpha}$, i.e. there exists a collection of finite morphisms $q_{\alpha}:\hat X_{\alpha}\to X_{\alpha}$ giving a commutative diagram \\[-5mm]
+By construction, the corresponding finite morphism $p:\widehat X\to X$ factors though each $p_{\alpha}:X_{\alpha}\to U_{\alpha}$, i.e. there exists a collection of finite morphisms $q_{\alpha}:\widehat X_{\alpha}\to X_{\alpha}$ giving a commutative diagram \\[-7mm]

-For a $\bQ$-sheaf (or a $\bQ$-vector bundle) $\sE$ on $X$, we can define a coherent sheaf on $\hat X$ by gluing together the local data given by $\bigl(\hat X_{\alpha},\hat \sE_{\alpha}:=q_{\alpha}^*(\sE_{\alpha})\bigr)$.
-A result of Mumford (\cite[Prop.~2.1]{Mum83}) shows that when the global cover $\hat X$ is Cohen-Macaulay, any sheaf $\hat \sE$ on $\hat X$ arising from a $\bQ$-sheaf on $X$ admits finite resolution by locally-free sheaves and hence admits well-defined Chern classes.
-In this situation we define the i-th $\bQ$-Chern class of $\sE$ as a ($G$-invariant) cohomology class on $\hat X$ by $\hat \chern_i(\sE):=(1\big{/} |G|)\chern_i(\hat \sE)$.
-Following \cite{Mum83}, which identifies the $G$-invariant cohomology class on $\hat X$ with homology cycles of complementary dimension on $X$ for the intersection theory on $X$, we define the intersection of $\hat \chern_i(\sE)$ with cycles on $X$ by its intersection with the pullback cycle on $\hat X$ and we see that this definition agrees with the analytic one in Section~\ref{Q-stuff} via the projection formula.
-We refer the reader to~\cite{Mum83} for the intersection theory of $\bQ$-sheaves and note in particular that, as any normal surface is Cohen-Macaulay, we can always define $\bQ$-Chern classes of $\bQ$-sheaves on a normal irreducible surface $S$ with only quotient singularities and that the algebraic Hodge-Index theorem holds for $\hat\chern_1$ by considering it on a desingularization of $\hat S$.
+For a $\bQ$-sheaf (or a $\bQ$-vector bundle) $\sE$ on $X$, we can define a coherent sheaf $\widehat\sE$ on $\widehat X$ by gluing together the local data given by $\bigl(\widehat X_{\alpha},\widehat\sE_{\alpha}:=q_{\alpha}^*(\sE_{\alpha})\bigr)$.
+A result of Mumford (\cite[Prop.~2.1]{Mum83}) shows that when the global cover $\widehat X$ is Cohen-Macaulay, any coherent sheaf $\widehat \sE$ on $\widehat X$ admits finite resolutions by locally-free sheaves and hence admits well-defined Chern classes.
+In our situation, we define the i-th $\bQ$-Chern class of $\sE$ as a ($G$-invariant) cohomology class on $\widehat X$ by $\widehat \chern_i(\sE):=(1\big{/} |G|)\chern_i(\widehat\sE)$.
+Following \cite{Mum83}, the $G$-invariant cohomology classes on $\widehat X$ identifies with homology cycles of complementary dimension on $X$ and we define the intersection of $\widehat \chern_i(\sE)$ with cycles on $X$ by its intersection with the pullback cycle on $\widehat X$.
+This definition agrees with the analytic one in Section~\ref{Q-stuff} via the projection formula.
+We refer the reader to~\cite{Mum83} for the intersection theory of $\bQ$-sheaves and note in particular that, as any normal surface is Cohen-Macaulay, we can always define $\bQ$-Chern classes of $\bQ$-sheaves on a normal irreducible surface $S$ with only quotient singularities.
+Finally, we note that the algebraic Hodge-Index theorem holds for $\widehat\chern_1$ by considering it on a desingularization of $\widehat S$.

 \begin{rem}[An Equivalent Definition for $\widehat \chern_1\equiv 0$] Let $S$ be a normal surface with only quotient singularities.
-Let $p:\hat S\to S$ be the global cover that was constructed above and $\hat \sE$ the $G$-locally-free sheaf on $\hat S$.
+Let $p:\widehat S\to S$ be the global cover that was constructed above and $\widehat\sE$ the $G$-locally-free sheaf on $\widehat S$.
 It is not difficult to see that